-Every fire detecting device and alarm is allocated a distinct address, unique from all the rest.
+Every fire detecting device and alarm allocated a distinct address, unique from all the rest.
 This way, you can be able to detect the exact location of the fire outbreak.
 This addressing system also allows you to monitor the state of every individual device in the system.
-You can detect faulty detectors and alarms on the control panel, and fix them.
+Also, you can detect faulty detectors and alarms on the control panel, and fix them.
 These commercial fire alarm systems also allow you to switch specific alarms from automation to manual management.
 This enables you to reduce false alarms.
-It is all these features that have made this system to be commonly referred to as the intelligent system.
+It is all these features that have made this system to commonly referred to as the intelligent system.

 Hybrid Commercial Fire Alarm Systems

-Air Sampling-type Smoke Detection
+Air Sampling-Type Smoke Detection

 Network Integrated Fire Detectors

 The world is going wireless, and so are commercial fire alarm systems.
 Wireless beam detectors are currently the preferred detection devices for modern architectural designs.
-These detectors require no wiring and can be easily placed in any spot of the building.
+These detectors require no wiring and easily placed in any spot of the building.
 The beam detectors are all integrated into one control panel using a wireless network.
 From this panel, you can monitor the state of every beam detector and receive alarms and notifications of any fire.